erfan007p/lux/doc/tor.md

 ```

 The directory can be different of course, but (both) port numbers should be equal to
-your luxd's P2P listen port (28666 by default).
+your luxd's P2P listen port (26868 by default).
 ```
 -externalip=X   You can tell lux about its publicly reachable address using
                 this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/lux-service/hostname.
-Onion addresses are given
+Given the above configuration, you can find your tor address in /var/lib/tor/lux-service/hostname.
+Tor addresses are given
                 preference for your node to advertize itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).